 John From Cincinnati: Season One

 While most of the time when a creative team gathers to brainstorm a new television series they try to come up with something that will have the broadest appeal to the audience.
-Mass marketing is vital to getting the ratings that always translate to the all important sponsorship dollars.
-Because of this the regular broadcast networks are extremely limited to the subject matter they can explore in a regular TV show.
-Top tier cable networks like HBO have less restrictions and therefore greater freedom when the produce a series.
+Mass marketing is vital to getting the ratings that always translate to the all-important sponsorship dollars.
+Because of this, the regular broadcast network is extremely limited to the subject matter they can explore in a regular TV show.
+Top-tier cable networks like HBO have less restrictions and therefore greater freedom when the produce a series.
 Even they have to answer to men concerned with the numbers of viewers so if a series is innovative but doesn’t get the ratings it can die early.
 This is the case for ‘John from Cincinnati’.
 It was one of the most unique, well written, directed and acted series in many years but it is gone after a single season.
 At least HBO is true to their fan base and now has released this novel series to DVD.
 One thing for sure there are no other series that this one could be likened to, it was one of a king.
 The show was from the creative and strange mind of David Milch who came out with another HBO series killed off before its time ‘Deadwood’ and ‘NYPD: Blue’.
 This time around he was joined by co-creator Kem Nunn, novelist and surfer.
 Nunn on his own create the new genre variation referred to as ‘Surf-Noir’.
 This was a perfect collaboration but the world wasn’t ready for them.

 Butchie is crashing at a broken down, deserted Snug Harbor Motel.
 It is managed by Ramon Gaviota (Luis Guzmán) who lives on the premises.
 The motel was just purchased by Barry Cunningham (Matt Winston) a former resident of the area, recent lottery winner a victim of sexual abuse.
 Butchie used to beat him up in high school.
 His lawyer and best friend of Ramon is a wannabe surfer Meyer Dickstein (Willie Garson).
 One day this motley group meets a very strange man, John Monad (Austin Nichols) who claims to hail from Cincinnati.
-He wants to learn how to surf but that is far from his real purpose there.
+He wants to learn how to surf, but that is far from his real purpose there.
 John also comes into contact with the other strange inhabitants of the community.
 Viet Nam Joe (Jim Beaver) grows and uses pot, runs people to Mexico and was the first to pick up John on the road.
 Steady Freddie Lopez (Dayton Callie) is a drug dealer from Hawaii who initially goes to California to collect money from Butchie.
-His toady is Palaka (Paul Ben-Victor) who is a low level dealer.
-Looking over the family is a old time friend, Bill Jacks (Ed O'Neill) a former police officer who is a widower that collects parrots and very close and protective to Shaun.
-When Shaun enters his first contest he breaks his neck and is expected to die.
-A miracle occurs concerning John and one of Bill’s parrots, Zippy and Shaun completely recovers.
+His toady is Palaka (Paul Ben-Victor) who is a low-level dealer.
+Looking over the family is an old time friend, Bill Jacks (Ed O'Neill) a former police officer who is a widower that collects parrots and very close and protective of Shaun.
+When Shaun enters his first contest, he breaks his neck and is expected to die.
+A miracle occurs concerning John and one of Bill’s parrots, Zippy and Shaun completely recover.
 This amazes his doctor, Michael Smith (Garret Dillahunt) who quits his position at the hospital to be closer to the Yosts.
 One more thing, since John has been around Mitch has found unexplainably floating into the air.
 Again, this doesn’t come close to what happens in this series.
 The level of complexity is incredible.
 This goes beyond the typical water cooler type of series where you talk about an episode the next day.
 You needed to put aside some time to discuss and analyze the minute details of each episode.

-With the notable exception of day two of John’s visit each episode covers one day in the lives of this eclectic group of very troubled and disturbed people.
+With the notable exception of day two of John’s visit, each episode covers one day in the lives of this eclectic group of very troubled and disturbed people.
 Within each episode and to a larger extent the whole series the flow is like waves on the beach, perfect for the surfing motif.
 The story moves along slowly at times with a big wave of exposition coming along at unexpected moments.
 John is a mysterious figure in the community.
-No one really knows much of anything about him but when he is around strange and often wonderful things happen.
-First he seems to have pockets that can produce anything that he needs from $50 to a driver’s license.
+No one knows much of anything about him but when he is around strange and often wonderful things happen.
+First, he seems to have pockets that can produce anything that he needs from $50 to a driver’s license.
 He speaks mostly by parroting back what was said to him, occasionally with a little twist.
-He has a purpose but no one, including the audience knows what it might be.
+He has a purpose, but no one, including the audience, knows what it might be.
 Even after the last episode the purpose of John is only partially explained.
 He can also bi-locate, apparently able to be in two locations at once.
 He might be next to a person and not seen.
 He is wise beyond imagination yet childlike.
 John is the definition of an enigma.